Expedia (EXPE)

 For online travel businesses like Expedia, gross profit tells us how much money the company gets to keep after covering the base cost of its products and services, which typically include customer support, payment processing, fulfillment fees (paid to the airlines, hotels, or car rental companies), and data center expenses to keep the app or website online.

 Expedia’s gross margin is one of the highest in the consumer internet sector, an output of its asset-lite business model and strong pricing power.
 It also enables the company to fund large investments in product and marketing during periods of rapid growth to achieve higher profits in the future.
-As you can see below, it averaged an elite 89.6% gross margin over the last two years.
-That means Expedia only paid its providers $10.42 for every $100 in revenue.
+As you can see below, it averaged an elite 89.8% gross margin over the last two years.
+That means Expedia only paid its providers $10.20 for every $100 in revenue.
+Expedia Trailing 12-Month Gross Margin

-Expedia produced a 91.5% gross profit margin in Q3, marking a 1 percentage point increase from 90.4% in the same quarter last year.
+Expedia produced a 90.2% gross profit margin in Q4, in line with the same quarter last year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs have been stable and it isn’t under pressure to lower prices.

 8. User Acquisition Efficiency